ahmedmchamed/pda_static_and_dynamic_testing/testing_task_1.md

 ## Comments below

-**General comment: The code references an attribute of the class (value) but does not perform a 'require_relative' to read the other class.
+**General comment: The code references an attribute of the 'Card' class (value) but does not perform a 'require_relative' to read the other class (unless it doesn't matter if you're going to do everything in the test file?).
 The following line should be present:**
 ```ruby
 require_relative('./card')
 ```